Blog · By The Packaging Vista Team · June 22, 2026

 When to go custom

 Stock sizes rarely fit a slim tube well, leaving slack that looks cheap and lets the product shift.
 A custom size costs no extra with us – there are no die or plate fees – so there is little reason to settle for an off-the-shelf box.
+As a US-based manufacturer in Cheshire, Connecticut, we cut a custom dieline to your exact tube, with a 100-box minimum, free design support, and an 8–10 day turnaround.
 Add an insert if you want the tube held upright; see lip gloss box inserts.

 Send us your tube dimensions (or a sample) and we will build a dieline around it.
-Browse lip gloss boxes, then request a free quote or contact our team.
+Browse custom lip gloss boxes and packaging, then request a free quote or contact our team.